Frank Czuri: Current Work

+While working with Skyliners, he joined the well-established, beach music, doowop and Soul group, William Dell and WeeJams in 2016.
+One of five lead singers, his work includes Lonely Drifter, which receives Sirius Beach airplay.

 Personal life

 In 2010, Frank was awarded the Penn Hills Arts, Music, and Entertainment (PHAME) award in recognition of his lifelong work.

 In 2014, he retired from a 20-year career in the field of alternative education.